bsingh/ev/README.md

 Here are few comments on each questions :

 Build Process:
-- Application is built using Go programming langiage and JSON RPC to communitcate
+- Application is built using Go programming language and JSON RPC used as communitcation mechanism
-- To build just create use Go environment (~/go/src/) and get this ev folder in it.
+- To build just create Go environment (~/go/src/) and get this ev folder in it.
 - To build app run below script
 ./build.sh